 It’s a student run body and we welcome submissions from authors on any legal topic (subject to the approval of the editorial board).

-We’re now accepting submissions for the third edition.
-The deadline for submissions is the 15 December 2016.
+We’re now accepting submissions for the fourth edition.
+The deadline for submissions is the 15 April 2018.

 We welcome submissions from students at all stages, from first year undergraduate to postgraduate PhD level.
 You can submit a piece of work, which has been written for part of your degree, or you can write something specifically for the Review.